Quran tools

 Why parsing the Quran is harder than parsing modern Arabic

-Take Surah al-Baqara verse 2: ذَٰلِكَ ٱلْكِتَـٰبُ لَا رَيْبَ ۛ فِيهِ ۛ هُدًى لِّلْمُتَّقِينَ.
-The structure includes a fronted demonstrative, an embedded negative clause, and an indefinite predicate that drops case marking due to its position.
-Most generic parsers stumble here.
-A Quran-aware parser handles it as routine.
+Take Surah al Baqara verse 2: ذَٰلِكَ ٱلْكِتَـٰبُ لَا رَيْبَ ۛ فِيهِ ۛ هُدًى لِّلْمُتَّقِينَ.
+The structure includes a fronted demonstrative, a negative phrase, a prepositional phrase, and an indefinite predicate.
+A useful i'rab helper should surface those relationships clearly so you or your teacher can review them.

 Examples of what you'll get